 There are thousands of photography courses out there so be sure to do your research and choose the right one for you.

-My Ultimate Beginners Course is only £69.99, no hidden costs.
+My Masterclass in Photography Course is only £69.99, no hidden costs.
 There is a 60 day money back guarantee because I believe in the core lessons I’m teaching and I know they will help you get to where you want to be.

 Starting your photography journey is a really exciting time - the whole world is about to look different to you.
 You will start seeing everything through a viewfinder even when you aren’t armed with your camera.
 Online photography courses are great because you can learn from the comfort of your own home (bar the venturing out to practice skills) and if you’re a little nervous you can quietly get on with it at your own pace.

 Online course's are great if you want to sharpen your knowledge or hone your skills but I am a huge advocate of community especially when it comes to photography, I’ll talk a little more about this later.

 Photographers blossom in photography workshops.
 They are with a bunch of like minded people who share a passion and they’re out exploring the world.